pppiyo/Weenix/README.md

 ## Important Notes
 This repository serves as a placeholder in adherence to USC's Academic Code.
 If you are a potential employer interested in reviewing the code, please feel free to reach out via email provided in my resume.

-Please also be noted that this is an ongoing project.
-As of Oct 26, 2024, phase 1 (PROCS) is complete, with VFS and VM expected to finish in the next two months.